MarineRoboticsGroup/nsfg/README.md

 sudo apt-get install gcc libc6-dev sudo apt-get install gfortran libgfortran3
 ```
-and we recommend to install NSFG using conda environment.
+We recommend to install NSFG using conda environment.
 The default env name in the environment.yml is nsfg.

 ## Installation
 ```